 Terms of Business

-These Terms of Business shall be governed by the Laws of England and Wales and supersede all previous versions.
+These Terms of Business shall be governed by the Laws of England and Wales unless you are based in Scotland in which case the Law of Scotland shall apply.

-UK Special Risks Ltd is authorised and regulated by the Financial Services Authority.
+UK Special Risks Ltd is authorised and regulated by the Financial Conduct Authority.
 Our Firms Reference Number (FRN) is 300289.
-You can check this on the FSA Register at www.fsa.gov.uk or by telephoning the FSA on 0845 606 1234.
+You can check this on the FCA Register at www.fca.org.uk or by telephoning the FCA on 0800 111 6768.

 We are independent insurance brokers acting on your behalf in arranging insurance.